 This paper is devoted to the discussion of the syntactic category of demonstratives and prenominal possessives in Russian.
-In languages with overt articles marking (in)definiteness, these expressions are generally considered to be hosted by DP.
-Russian does not have articles of this kind.
-Some linguists argue that
+In languages with overt articles marking (in)definiteness, these expressions are generally considered to be hosted

 In this paper, I will discuss this question for Russian.
 I will examine the morphological and syntactic properties of demonstratives, possessives, and každyj 'every' and argue that while the first two are best analyzed as adjectives, každyj is a quantifier filling a functional head position, although there is no direct evidence that it is a determiner.